 Fetching QuickBooks reports

 Another place where you can export QuickBooks data is the Reports tab.
-There, you’ll find dozens of standard reports as well as an option to create custom reports.
+There, you’ll find dozens of standard QuickBooks Online reports, as well as an option to create custom reports.

 Click on any to view it.
 Click on the icon above to export it – again as an Excel file.
 A PDF download also is available now.

 Limitations of manual data exports from QuickBooks